-The Nectar adjustable base is one of my all time favorite adjustable bed frames.
-Not only does it feature a sturdy construction, massage settings, dual-side USB ports, and plenty of position variability.
-It does come in a split design.
+The Nolah Smart Adjustable Base is one of my all time favorite adjustable bed frames.
+It features a sturdy construction, massage settings, USB ports, and plenty of position variability.
+It also comes in two different split designs.
 This means folks on either side of the bed can adjust the base to their personal preferences, making it a great option for couples.